-A common form of arthritis is Osteoarthritis.
-It is known to have affected billions of people across the globe.
-The protective cushioning in your cartilage tends to wear down over time which can lead to osteoarthritis.
+A common form of arthritis that is known to have affected billions of people across the globe is Osteoarthritis.
+This condition occurs when the protective cushioning in your cartilage wears down over time.

-Osteoarthritis most frequently affects the joints of your spine and hips.
-Osteoarthritis can be considered a chronic condition for your joints.
+Osteoarthritis usually affects the joints of your spine and hips and is considered a chronic condition for your joints.
 As your cartilage breaks down, your joints then end up rubbing together which causes symptoms like stiffness and pain.

-Osteoarthritis is often known as degenerative joint disease and is the most common disability cause, amongst men and women.
+Osteoarthritis is a degenerative joint disease and is the most common disability cause among men and women.

 Symptoms of osteoarthritis may include:

-However, all the symptoms may not just be restricted to your particular body joint.
-They can affect areas like your hands, spine, hips, knees, and fingertips.
+While these symptoms are not restricted to a particular body joint, they can affect areas like your hands, spine, hips, knees, and fingertips.

-Since osteoarthritis is caused by damage to the joint, it has more to do with your rising age.
-Its accumulation can happen over time and your joints may experience wear and tear, as you age.
+Since osteoarthritis is caused by damage to the joint, it has more to do with your rising era.
+Its accumulation can occur over time and your joints may experience wear and tear, as you get older.

 Other causes of osteoarthritis include:

-Osteoarthritis is a frequent condition and can lead to complications if you’re likely to ignore the problem.
-You may experience symptoms like increasing inflammation together with swelling, excruciating pain, not able to extend your assortment of motion, joint instability, along with muscle fatigue, joint deformity, and bone spurs.
+Osteoarthritis is a common condition and can lead to complications if you ignore the problem.
+You may experience the following symptoms: increasing inflammation together with swelling, excruciating pain, not able to extend your assortment of motion, joint instability, along with muscle fatigue, joint deformity, and bone spurs.

 Chiropractic is an effective treatment for Osteoarthritis.
-We examine the symptoms and might require x-rays to build a treatment plan.
+During treatment, we examine your symptoms which might require x-rays to build a treatment plan.
 Adjustments and laser treatment are effective treatment processes.

-Treatments for osteoarthritis are usually covered by your medical insurance.
+Treatments for osteoarthritis are often covered by your medical insurance.

 Request an appointment online by calling us on